-Editor's note: This clause provides evaluations of different solutions.

 7.1 Evaluation for KI#7

 There are four solutions proposed to address the Key Issue #7 i.e. about policy enhancements for jitter minimization in clause 5.7:

 Sol#9, Sol#30, Sol#31 and Sol#32.

 Sol#9 proposes a user plane solution by adding new GTP-u header with sequence number of PDU set.
 The proposed PDU Set Delay budget is more related to delay budget.
 In this solution, there are no jitter specific mechanism introduced, thus this solution need not be evaluated under KI#7 but under KI#4.